Anso005/Ventura-Opencore-EFI-Dell-Latitude-E7490/README.md

 macOS 13.5-13.5.1 using OpenCore 0.6+

 ## Intsallation Process:
-For installation process I recommend watching this youtube video: https://www.youtube.com/watch?v=J1d0AmVFWKM He uses efi installation EFi for pc.
+For installation process I recommend watching this youtube video: https://www.youtube.com/watch?v=J1d0AmVFWKM.
+He uses EFi for pc.
 You need to download the one for laptop.
 As, my laptop has coffelake processor, so I used opencore efi for coffeelake laptop.
 I have uploaded it with name EFI(BOOTING).
 But note that when placing it on usb rename it to EFI.
 After the macos has been installed according to video place efi named EFI(MAIN) in the MacOs boot drive and rename it back to EFI.
 All steps are explained in the video.
 Just use my files instead of those used in his video.

 ## System configuration